 They aren’t faced with the many trials that afflicted the 90s gamer and they simply do not have the capacity to empathise with a community whose problems went well beyond DLC, open worlds with limits and only six or seven consoles to choose to play on.

 Obviously, that doesn’t just relate to the obvious here: graphics have gotten far better and nobody had the luxury of touch screens on their Sega Mega Drives.
 Instead the list within gathers together some odd things even those who lived at the time may have relegated to the limits of their subconscious and one you may never have heard of.

 Quirks, practices and technological limitations that your grandchildren, dear reader, will scarcely be able to believe afflicted you: the greatest generation.

-I could have mentioned demo discs, “cheats”, the size of the original Game Boy (above) or the fact that we used to pay £60 for games which now live on phones.
-Yet the ten items below are the ones that I think best summarise my experience as a gamer in 1990s.
+Obviously there could have been room to mention demo discs, “cheats”, the size of the original Game Boy (above) or the fact that everyone used to have to pay £60 for games that would now be classed as rudimentary on phones.
+But the ten items below best summarise the experience of being a gamer in the 1990s.